-Lincoln has one more death from COVID-19
+Lincoln has one more death From COVID-19

 Weekly positivity rate:

-Hospitalizations for COVID-19 positive patients: 35 with 25 from Lancaster County (two on ventilators) and 10 from other communities (none on ventilators).
+Hospitalizations for COVID-19 positive patients: 40 with 28 from Lancaster County and 12 from other communities (none on ventilators).

 An online COVID-19 vaccine registration form for Lancaster County residents is available at COVID19.lincoln.ne.gov.
 Those who do not have online access or who need assistance may call LLCHD’s COVID-19 hotline at 402-441-8006 from 8 a.m. to 4:30 p.m. weekdays to register.